happypeter/edocs/soho.md

   - white+wood https://youtu.be/lnLiNNgN980?t=214
     - white cabinet + wooden countertop
   - the trick is make it as white as possible, then make sure every tool is beautiful, because they will popup with the white background
+- maybe I can just have a steel countertop https://youtu.be/UGQfAII0hF0?t=49
+- oven+dishwasher+bigFridge
+  - if you stir fry a lot, you can get most out of a dishwasher
+  - if you don't cook a lot, you won't bother to buy bigFridge and oven.
+  - so everything is a system
+  - go electric, try to use timer more
 - spring onion
   - buy less than 1km everytime, wash and cut them all, save in 2 jars
 - knife set